fomightez/sequencework/plot_expression_across_chromosomes/README.md

 	python plot_expression_across_chromosomes.py genes.gtf genes_mean_TPM_info_wihoutP6A.tsv --columns 1,2,8 --base_desig LabStrain --exp_desig MutantA

-specify columns other than default and add custom designations for baseline ("wild-type") and experimental strain in labels for plot and add a line indicating a smooth curve fit to the data points.
+specify columns other than default and add custom designations for baseline ("wild-type") and experimental strain in labels for plot.
+Results:
+!(label change example)[]
 (This mutant strain in this real data example does not exhibit chromosome aneuploidy.)

 See [here](https://github.com/fomightez/simulated_data/blob/master/gene_expression/README.md) for additional commands and resulting plot examples, albeit from simulated data.